michalbrauner/trading_platform/docs/tutorial/new_strategy.rst

     if event.type == 'MARKET':
         symbol = event.symbol

-To get last prices you can use one of these methods:
+To get the last prices you can use one of these methods:

 .. code:: python

     last_price = self.bars.get_latest_bar_value(symbol, 'close_bid')
     last_three_prices = self.bars.get_latest_bars_values(symbol, 'close_bid', 3)

-When your strategy calculates that new position should be opened, you need to create new event :code:`SignalEvent` and insert it into queue:
+When your strategy calculates that new position should be opened, you need to create a new event :code:`SignalEvent` and insert it into the queue:

 .. code:: python